top of page

 What's not included:

-• Round-trip cable car or chairlift ticket (return leg only)
+• Return-leg cable car or chairlift ticket (only one-way is included)

 Free cancellation up to 8 days before the experience starts (local time)